 Chicago, IL 60654

 Ahhh, good ole’ DV.
 I have a love hate relationship with DV.
 You’ve probably heard of DV as being one of the best doughnut shops in the country by several magazines and media outlets but I’d say that’s a bit of an exaggeration.
 However, DV has a trio of BANGIN’ yeast raised doughnuts that are some of my personal favorites in the city.
 Everyone always talks about the old fashions at DV but it’s all about the yeast doughnuts.
 Vanilla, Chocolate, and my favorite, Chestnut, are the only three doughnuts you need from DV.
 Their dough is really soft with a perfectly developed gluten bite.
 AKA, it leaves those beautiful crimp marks in the dough where your teeth bite through.
-Everything else on the menu is blah…The jellies are waaaaayyy to over filled and it tastes like eating jelly out of a jar with a spoon…no bueno.
-The old fashions are underwhelming to say the least.
-They lack the bright golden brown color of a good old fashion and are not very crispy along the edges like a good old fashioned should be.
-The cake donuts are always the same vanilla cake base with weak toppings and the glazes for the old fashions just taste fake.
+Everything else on the menu is blah…The jellies are waaaaayyy to over filled for my liking and it tastes like eating jelly out of a jar with a spoon…just not my thing.
+The old fashions are a bit underwhelming to say the least.
+Personally, they just don’t have the color and texture that I look for in an old fashioned but they’re super popular nonetheless.
+The cake donuts are always the same vanilla cake base with different toppings.
+I feel like being known as an artisan doughnut shop, you’d go the extra mile.
 The point I’m trying to make here is definitely pay DV a visit but don’t be fooled by shitty foodies.
 Skip the old fashions and get the yeast doughnuts!

 401 N. Franklin St.